RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 When executing the test script standalone, the `testbed` argument was passed to the `aetest.main()` function, and it was available to all test sections as an argument.
 Running the test script with a job file, there will be no more `testbed` argument passed, but only a `device` argument.

 The `sanity_checks.py` script from previous exercises is reused but slightly modified to ensure that each test section is made for handling only one device.
 The modified `1_sanity_checks.py` file is already provided in the `exercise` folder.
+You may have a look at it and compare it with the previous `sanity_checks.py` script.

 ## Steps to complete the exercise